 Read this article "How to Grow the Good in Your Brain" (from Greater Good online Magazine at UC Berkley).
 It explains that your brain is 'like a garden', and repeated activity can stimulate amazing positive changes in the brain.
 Playing piano grows the brain's neuroplasticity and challenges the right and left hemisphere of the brain to work cooperatively, honing learning in a powerful and unique way that is above and beyond other learned skills.

 Training the left and right brain hemispheres to work together, piano playing also:

-helps children learn to control and strengthen each finger, growing the connection between the brain and the individual finger.
+Helps people learn to control and strengthen each finger, growing the connection between the brain and the finger.

-strengthens reading ability by developing letter and word recognition, and visual tracking skills across the page.
+Strengthens reading ability by developing letter and word recognition, and visual tracking skills across a page.